phalcon/blog/data/posts/2012/06/2012-06-07-sample-application-php-alternative-site.md

 [![Alternate site]({{ cdnUrl }}/images/posts/2012-06-07-php-site-1.png)](https://php.phalconphp.com/)

-Today, we’re launching another sample application for Phalcon.
+Today, we're launching another sample application for Phalcon.
 This time, we wanted to create an [alternative version](http://php.phalconphp.com/) of the [PHP site](http://php.net) powered by the C-extension framework.
 This is the greatest example we